Hv1000/Score-based-particle-methods-for-Landau-equation/README.md

 # A score-based particle method for homogeneous Landau equation

+Pytorch implementation of our continuous normalizing flows regularized with optimal transport.

 This code is for solving the 2D BKW solution for Maxwell molecules:

 $$